- How long will it take for me to receive my new or replacement Debit card?

 - Make sure your photo is of good quality and not blurry.

-What we will accept as your two valid forms of Address Verification
+What we will accept as your one valid form of Address Verification

-To apply online, you will need to provide two forms of address verification along with your Photo ID.
-You can simply take photos of your address verification with your mobile or tablet device or upload an original e-bill.
-Please take care to follow our standards as follows
+To apply online, you will need to provide one form of address verification along with your Photo ID.
+You can simply take a photo of your address verification with your mobile or tablet device or upload an original e-bill.
+Please take care to follow our standards as follows.

-Provide two from the following list of acceptable documents:
+Provide one from the following list of acceptable documents:

 - Bank Statement or credit card statement